opendp/smartnoise-core-python/scripts/README.md

       ```
       pip install -r requirements/dev.txt
       ```
-  - For publishing to PyPi, you'll need pypi credentials which allow uploading to: https://pypi.org/project/opendp-whitenoise-core/
+  - For publishing to PyPI, you'll need PyPI credentials which allow uploading to: https://pypi.org/project/opendp-whitenoise-core/
   - All example commands run from the Terminal and start within the `whitenoise-core-python` directory--the top of this repository.

 ---